kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Inverse Document Frequency

-Common words add little information.
+Common words add little information
-Rare words add more signal.
+Rare words add more signal
 IDF downweights common terms

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.